 - Attach original invoice(s)

 - Please allow up to 14 days for bill payment (payments are processed via on-line app at East Bank and it can take 4-5 business days for processing).
 Most payments will be made within 7 days.
-IF MORE EXPEDITED CHECK IS NEEDED EMAIL KATIE AND SHE CAN COORDINATE A PICK UP OF A CHECK.
-IT IS IMPORTANT IN THE FORM YOU LET KATIE KNOW IF ELECTRONIC PAYMENT IS OK OR IF A MANUAL CHECK NEEDS TO EITHER BE PICKED UP OR MAILED TO PAYEE/VENDOR.
+IF MORE EXPEDITED CHECK IS NEEDED EMAIL HEIDI AND SHE CAN COORDINATE A PICK UP OF A CHECK.
+IT IS IMPORTANT IN THE FORM YOU LET HEIDI KNOW IF ELECTRONIC PAYMENT IS OK OR IF A MANUAL CHECK NEEDS TO EITHER BE PICKED UP OR MAILED TO PAYEE/VENDOR.

 If your classroom teacher has incurred a PTO expense and needs reimbursement, you will find a staff check request form here: www.east-pto.com/forms.html